system76/docs/content/launch_2-firmware-update.md

 ### Install software

 We have a package that will bring in the needed support software to do this firmware update.
-Run the following commands in a terminal:
+Run the following command in a terminal:

 ```
 sudo apt install test-launch-system76-keyboard-configurator
 ```

 If you are not on Pop!\_OS you can also use the AppImage version of the `system76-keyboard` and luanch from the command line and add the option `--lanch-test`.
 You will also need to make sure to install `avrdude` and `dfu-programmer`.

 Start System76 Keyboard Tester -- this will launch the `System76 Keyboard Configurator` in a test mode